lavanet/lava/x/plans/README.md

 Note that the plans module is closely connected to the subscription and projects modules.
 To fully understand how subscriptions, plans, and projects work together, please also refer to their respective READMEs.

-This document is focuses on the plans' technical aspects and does not include current subscription plans and prices.
+This document focuses on the plans' technical aspects and does not include current subscription plans and prices.
 For more information on those, please visit Lava's official website.

 ## Contents